 The day was ordinarily dull and grey, but into the grim world there came a new shining light…

-When I arrived, the world was once again on the brink of war and both America and Russia through China were all having a profound effect on all our lives.
-It was all about them and Fidel Castro amid what was known as ‘The Cuban Missile Crisis.
+it was already plunged into the depths of darkness.
+Sitting on the brink of nuclear war.
+America and Russia through China were all having a profound effect on all our lives.
+It was all about them and Fidel Castro amid what was known as ‘The Cuban Missile Crisis’.

-But for now we had best begin at the beginning with the birth of Andrew Raymond Robinson.
-On the same day I got launched, one of Britain’s great actors, Peter O’Toole was taking the lead in the movie; Lawrence of Arabia in cinemas around the globe and the Cubans were finally on the run (coincidence?
+On the same day I was officially launched, one of Britain’s great actors, Peter O’Toole was taking the lead in the movie; Lawrence of Arabia.
+“Coming soon to cinemas all around the globe”.
+And those pesky Cubans were finally on the run (coincidence?
 I think not).

 I lay in my bed; the third drawer down in a five drawer chest with the runs of my own.
 And in those days, lest we forget, there were no disposable nappies (such luxury).
 My rear was wrapped in terry toweling and all the washing was to be done by hand.

-Now November 28th is my father’s birthday and I won’t say how old he is since we have been parted in excess of over five years now.
-And I suppose on reflection, that my father’s birthday is really nothing more than a tiny point in the vast continuum of time-space, hardly any different from a myriad of other tiny points, but, however insignificant, it has started me thinking.
+Now November 28th is my father’s birthday and I won’t say how old he is since we have been parted in excess of over ten years now.
+And I suppose on reflection, that my father’s birthday is really nothing more than a tiny point in the vast continuum of time-space.
+As is mine.
+Hardly any different from a myriad of other tiny points.
+But, however insignificant, it has started me thinking.

-Although I am a Local lad during the day, in its spare time my soul becomes that of a writer (of sorts) and artist (of piss).
-And so, in this very special essay, and in deep reverie, my thoughts turn to my father once again and to the external thoughts that his existence has raised for me:
+Although I am born to be a Local Lad during the day, in its spare time my soul becomes that of a writer (of sorts) and artist (usually of piss).
+And so, in this very special essay, and in deep reverie, my thoughts turn to my father once again.
+And to the external thoughts that his existence has raised for me:

-So – speak to me memory… Bring me back my father.
+So – speak to me my memory… Bring me back my father.

 This next bit is not simply a piece about my dad; it is LITERATURE.
 You may notice the difference.
 On the other hand, you may not.
 It’s really up to you, but I did want to warn you.